Koha-Community/kohadocs/source/acquisitions.rst

 |image782|

-Learn more in the :ref:`Budget/Fund Tracking` section of this manual.
+Learn more in the :ref:`Budget/fund tracking` section of this manual.

 .. _vendors-label: